Valdo Alhinho

-Valdo Gonçalves Alhinho (born 17 December 1988) is an Angolan professional footballer who plays for Hamrun Spartans mainly as a midfielder.
+Valdo Gonçalves Alhinho (born 17 December 1988) is an Angolan professional footballer who plays for Maltese amateur side FC Swan mainly as a midfielder.

 Club career

 Born in Benguela, Alhinho made his debut with Sacavenense in 2007 of the fifth tier, moving to Murça in the same tier in following year.
 After failing to make an impact he signed for Maltese club Sliema Wanderers in 2010.

 After making 3 appearances, he joined Msida of the second tier, and after a short stint with St. Andrews, he returned to top tier with Floriana in 2012.
 The following year he played for Recreativo Caála of his country.

 Alhinho signed for Segunda Liga newly promoted club Oriental at the beginning of the 2014–15 season for a two-year contract.